Fino2020/LoopRepair/README.md

 ___Step 1___: Download our looprepair project to `path/to/looprepair`.
 The `path/to/looprepair` is the directory path of your project location, replace it using your own path, the same as following ___Steps___.

 ___Step 2___: If you have installed this docker image, use the following code to create the container.
+Replacing `path/to/looprepair` using your own directory path.

 ```
 docker run --name LoopRepair -v path/to/looprepair/results:/results -v path/to/looprepair/logs:/logs -v path/to/looprepair/src:/looprepair -t crepair:aio